POTS Gardening Club

 Richard Dinnen: [email protected]

-POTS Gardening Club - Programme for 2025 - POTS - enjoying gardening and wildlife
+POTS Gardening Club - Programme for 2025-26 - POTS - enjoying gardening and wildlife

-November 27th Jim Payne Botanical Gardens: a grand tour.
+November 27th - Jim Payne Botanical Gardens: A Grand Tour.
 This talk explores the history and purpose of botanical gardens, illustrated with beautiful images throughout and then takes a closer look at a handful of gardens from far distant continents to the world-class Royal Botanic Gardens Kew and the University of Cambridge Botanical Garden.

 December 11th-Christmas Crafts with Jean.
 2.30p.m.